FelixHohne/phylo-lib/README.md

 # An OCaml Phylogenetic Tree Library for Phylo-Lib-Web

 ### Spring 2020, CS 3110 Final Project
-### by Shiyuan Huang, Felix Hohne, and Vaishnavi Gupta
+### by Vaishnavi Gupta, Shiyuan Huang, Felix Hohne

 ___
 ### What are phylogenetic trees?